+Q’ente archeological complex is the totality of distributed samples in the land that covers the northeastern portion of the Hacienda that has the same name.
 Starting at the eastern end of the complex at about 84km of the rail road, it has 9 archeological groups that are spread until the 90Km of the rail road.

-9 archeological sites can be found.
+9 archeological sites can be found:

 It is made up of short terraces with rustis structures.
 There are vestiges of rustic homes with base of small quarried stones.

 Leyonniyuc, Olleriayuc and Tunasmoqo form this group, it has rustic buildings made of mud with stone base.

 It has more than 30 enclosures distributed in a singular symmetry; a semi circular based tower is located in the western end of the complex.

 This archeological group covers both banks of Kusichaka creek; some archeological monuments can be highlighted here: the bridge, crumbling terraces, tombs, aqueducts and paths.

 It is more than a kilometer long.
 In this complex you can see: plains terraces, straight paths, well designed buildings blocks, worship places, check and communication points.

 The remains of an inca bridge are over the river in which the new one was built.
 In front of the house there are old terraces working as retaining walls.

 Two enclosures related to terraces are found, at the base of the mountain and very close to the old terraces, a rock with straight moldings is.

 There is a row of ten terraces with wide embankments.
 In the center of theses terraces we can see a group of enclosures that the peasants call Tiendachayuc.